RSE-Sheffield/RSE-Sheffield.github.io/pages/training/courses/fair4rs/index.md

 <!-- **Outline** -->

 <!-- Better software for Better research: Introduction to the FAIR training program (Romain Thomas) -->
+In this introduction session we will try to understand what the FAIR principles are and why they have emerged.
+We will then introduce some actionnable action on how to apply them to software and present a global review of the training program.

 <!-- Software lifecycle planning (Romain Thomas, Ric Campbell, Kate O'Neill)-->

 <!-- Version control (Neil Shephard)-->
+This version control bit is separated in two distincts training sessions: one for beginners and one for more advanced users.

 <!-- Software design (Romain Thomas) -->

+The way you write your code will have a massive impact on how easy it is to maintain.
+During this course we will try to understand how to create maintainable, readable and reusable code.
+Using examples and exercices, we will see that creating high quality codes is actually quite straightforward when you understand how to do it and what tools are there to make your life easier.

 <!-- Testing & Continuous Integration (Sylvia Whittle) -->